flexcompute/tidy3d-faq/_faqs/how-do-i-set-an-inverse-design-problem.md

 3. **Wrap it all in a single function**
    This wrapper receives the optimization parameters, creates and runs the simulation, applies the post-processing, and returns the objective function.

-4. **Use `Autograd.value_and_grad`**
+4. **Use `autograd.value_and_grad`**
-   Input the wrapper function into `Autograd.value_and_grad` to obtain both the cost function value and its derivatives.
+   Input the wrapper function into `autograd.value_and_grad` to obtain both the cost function value and its derivatives.
 These gradients can then be used in a gradient-based optimization algorithm to guide the inverse design process.

 We highly recommend watching the [Inverse Design lectures](https://www.flexcompute.com/tidy3d/learning-center/inverse-design/){: .color-primary-hover} if you're new to the adjoint method.
 You can also explore this [tutorial](https://www.flexcompute.com/tidy3d/examples/notebooks/Autograd1Intro/){: .color-primary-hover} for an introduction to automatic differentiation and adjoint optimization.